serhii-samoilenko/hsa-homework-9/README.md

 | Small range           | 0.080        | 7.871           | 7.796                         | **8.837**                 |
 | Large range           | 0.472        | 1.233           | 1.187                         | 1.106                     |

+#### Conclusion

+In general case, index should improve the performance of all kinds of queries, and BTREE index should work better in range queries.

+But in my particular setup, the HASH index with `innodb_adaptive_hash_index` option enabled outperformed the BTREE index for exact match queries and small range queries, and was equal to the BTREE index for GREATER THEN queries.

+Most interesting is that the GREATER THEN query worked best with no index at all.

 ### InnoDB flush types benchmark

 ## First run